Skip to Content

 Some of the freshmen in her zero period class also appreciate her knowledge of the subject.

-Freshman Devon Nunez, a student in her zero period English 1 Honors class, said he feels Batchelor could help him see the deeper meaning in what the class is reading.
+Freshman Devon Nunez, a student in her zero period English 1 Honors class, said he feels Batchelor could help him see the deeper meaning in what he is reading.

 “I feel like she could help me a lot with that because of her way of teaching,” Nunez said.
 “She makes it very interactive, and she’s very open and willing to help you if you have any problems.”